heremaps/naksha/here-naksha-lib-jbon/JBON.md

 **Note**: References must not refer to references!

 ### (4) JbString
 A string that must not contain any references.
 The lower 4-bit are the size indicator.
-A value between 0 and 10 represent the size of the string (so between 0 and 12, inclusive).
+A value between 0 and 12 represent the size of the string.
 The values 13 to 15 signal:

 - `13`: The next byte stores the unsigned size, (0 to 255).
 - `14`: The next two byte store the unsigned size, big-endian (0 to 65535).